 Minnesota Commercial Lease Agreement

-A Minnesota commercial lease agreement is a form used in real estate to lease out commercially-zoned structures and spaces.
-The agreement can be made to structure expenses as triple net (NNN), gross, or modified gross lease.
+The Minnesota Commercial Lease Agreement is a document utilized in real estate transactions to lease commercially-zoned properties, such as office spaces, retail outlets, or warehouses.
+This agreement can be structured with different expense allocations, including triple net (NNN), gross, or modified gross lease.